neuronsimulator/nrn/programming/gui/widgets.rst

         panel is mapped onto the screen.
 However, in this case the action should also be explicitly executed by the programmer.
         That is not done automatically since it is often the case that the action is invalid when the radio button is created.
+As with ``h.xbutton``, ``action_fn`` may be a Python function handle, a tuple containing a function handle and an argument, or a tuple containing a function handle and a tuple of arguments.

     Example: